 Providing information and access to birth control; promoting the health of a pregnant woman and an unborn child; and dispensing vaccinations to children are part of maternal and child health.
-Professionals in maternal and child health improve the public health delivery systems specifically for women, children, and their families through advocacy, education, and research.
+Professionals in maternal and child health improve the Public Health Promotion delivery systems specifically for women, children, and their families through advocacy, education, and research.

-PUBLIC HEALTH NUTRITION
+> PUBLIC HEALTH PROMOTION NUTRITION

-Promoting healthy eating and regular exercise; researching the effect of diet on the elderly; teaching the dangers of overeating and over-dieting are the responsibility of public health nutritionists.
+Promoting healthy eating and regular exercise; researching the effect of diet on the elderly; teaching the dangers of overeating and over-dieting are the responsibility of Public Health Promotion nutritionists.
 In short supply in both public and private sectors, this field examines how food and nutrients affect the wellness and lifestyle of population.
 Nutrition encompasses the combination of education and science to promote health and disease prevention.

-INTERNATIONAL / GLOBAL HEALTH
+> INTERNATIONAL / GLOBAL HEALTH

-Addressing health concerns from a global perspective and encompassing all areas of public health (e.g., biostatistics, epidemiology, nutrition, maternal and child health, etc.).
+Addressing health concerns from a global perspective and encompassing all areas of Public Health Promotion (e.g., biostatistics, epidemiology, nutrition, maternal and child health, etc.).

 International health professionals address health concerns among different cultures in countries worldwide.

 Globalization has linked our health more closely to one another than ever before.
 The rapid movement of people and food across borders means that a disease can travel from a remote village to an urban hub at breakneck speed.
-Global public health meets the rising health challenges that transcend national boundaries.
-This international field encompasses virtually all specializations in public health.
+Global Public Health Promotion meets the rising health challenges that transcend national boundaries.
+This international field encompasses virtually all specializations in Public Health Promotion.

-PUBLIC HEALTH PRACTICE
+> PUBLIC HEALTH PROMOTION PRACTICE

-Public health is an interdisciplinary field and professionals in many disciplines such as nursing, medicine, veterinary medicine, dentistry, and pharmacy routinely deal with public health issues.
-A degree in public health practice enables clinicians to apply public health principles to improve their practice.
+Public Health Promotion is an interdisciplinary field and professionals in many disciplines such as nursing, medicine, veterinary medicine, dentistry, and pharmacy routinely deal with Public Health Promotion issues.
+A degree in Public Health Promotion practice enables clinicians to apply Public Health Promotion principles to improve their practice.